deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18451/index.md

 ---
 title: "Skywork-Reward: Bag of Tricks for Reward Modeling in LLMs"
-summary: "Skywork-Reward boosts LLM reward modeling by curating a smaller, high-quality preference dataset and employing advanced training techniques, achieving top performance on RewardBench."
+summary: "Skywork-Reward achieves state-of-the-art results on RewardBench using a smaller, high-quality preference dataset and refined training techniques, highlighting the importance of data curation in LLM re..."
 categories: ["AI Generated"]
 tags: ["🔖 24-10-24", "🤗 24-10-25"]
 showSummary: true